simai/docara/stubs/site/source/docs/en/content-translation-engine/azure-provider-and-rate-limiting.md

 # Azure Provider & Rate Limiting (PHP)

-This chapter documents the **exact PHP implementation** used by our translator to call Azure Cognitive Services — Translator, batch requests, and throttle by characters‑per‑minute.
+Docara ships a built-in translator (in core) that calls Azure Cognitive Services — Translator, batches requests, and throttles by characters-per-minute.

 ---